-There are various ways through which you are able to filter images in the CMC, all of which helps narrow search results and surface more relevant images
+There are various ways through which you are able to filter images in the CMP, all of which helps narrow search results and surface more relevant images

 - Sorting by filters

 - Sources: NewsCred provides the services of renowned, premium image sources such as Getty, Shuttershock, Twenty20, Reuters etc.